brewchetta/brews-toolboxjs/README.md

 # toolboxjs

 This little toolbox has reusable code for different projects.
 No, they aren't yet highly developed or efficient algorithms but I like them anyhow.
+This is mostly for me to add code to other projects but it's obviously available for anyone to copy and use.

 ### numWord()